-- Looking beyond 2015/16, we have requested TA from FAD (possibly in collaboration with the IDB) to assess the impact of the tax reform completed to date, against the objectives of widening the tax base and creating room for lower rates over the medium-term, and boosting economic activity, as well as concerns about recent erosion of the tax base.
-The exercise should also review the existing or proposed tax regime in fields where technological changes and/or the impetus to spur foreign direct investment warrant a reassessment.
-The TA is expected to help identify priorities for further tax reform, to be considered starting with the 2016/17 budget. - Furthermore, and based on ongoing IDB TA, we plan to improve the reporting on tax expenditures and their estimated fiscal costs in the context of future budgets.
+- Looking beyond 2015/16, we have requested TA from FAD (possibly in collaboration with the IDB) to assess the impact of the 2013 tax reforms.
+The TA will also review the tax regime in fields where technological changes and/or the impetus to spur foreign direct investment warrant a reassessment.
+The TA is expected to help identify priorities for further tax reform, to be considered starting with the 2016/17 budget. - Based on ongoing IDB TA, we plan to improve the reporting on tax expenditures and their estimated fiscal costs in the context of future budgets.

-7. Next steps to strengthen tax and customs administration include:
+8. Next steps to strengthen tax and customs administration include: